 Here is another octopus-based dish that you might like, the Tako Tamago!
 Tako is the Japanese word for “octopus”, and Tamago means “egg”.
 The egg here is not an octopus egg; it’s a boiled quail egg stuffed inside red glazed baby octopuses.

-4. Ikayaki – Japanese Grilled Squid
+4. Ikayaki – Grilled Squid

 5. Jaga Bata – Butter Potato